CrowsVeldt/checklist/Plan.md

 # Bugs:
     - when removing entry item on edit or create screens the remaining item(s) title(s) do not update correctly
+    - when checklistiteminput is pressed it sets the curser at the beginning of the text